agrawalpoonam/agarwalpoonam.github.io/_pages/about.md

 title:     About Poonam Agrawal
 menutitle: About
 weight:    90
-excerpt:   This page contains the curriculum vitae (CV) of the author.
+excerpt:   This page contains the short profile of the author.
 ---

 ## Profile